Math3wsl3vi/math3wsl3vi/README.md

 # Levi Mathews - Front End Developer 👨‍💻

 ## Introduction
-Welcome to my GitHub repository!
-I'm Levi Mathews, a passionate Front End Developer with a touch of Back End expertise.
-This is where I showcase my projects, experiments, and contributions to the world of web development.
+Hi, I’m Levi, a passionate Computer Science student at Kabarak University with a focus on frontend development and expertise in building web and Android applications using React and React Native.
+I enjoy creating intuitive, user-focused digital experiences, including eCommerce platforms and mobile apps.
+I am continuously honing my skills in full-stack development and leveraging technology to make a global impact.

 ## About Me
 I thrive on creating visually appealing and user-friendly interfaces.
 My skills range from crafting pixel-perfect designs to implementing efficient and responsive front-end solutions.
 While my primary focus is on the front end, I also enjoy delving into the intricacies of back-end development to create seamless, end-to-end user experiences.